 - If you handle food in the course of your work, inform your employer immediately and refrain from work until you have not experienced any symptoms for a 48 hour period.

 - Avoid passing the infection by washing your hands thoroughly after using the toilet.

 - If you think your symptoms may be caused by food poisoning, you can notify Environmental Health by completing our online food poisoning questionnaire.

-- To notify Environmental Health and complete the online food poisoning questionnaire click here.
+Notify Environmental Health and complete the online food poisoning questionnaire.

-- If you have submitted our Environmental Health food poisoning questionnaire using the link above, the Environmental Health Department may contact you to obtain further information if there is evidence to suggest your illness may be linked to a food business.
+If you have submitted our food poisoning questionnaire, the Environmental Health Department may contact you to get further information, if there is evidence to suggest your illness may be linked to a food business.